marklogic-community/grove-node/README.markdown

 You can find the environment variables this application looks for in `utils/options.js`.
 Those environment variables currently include:

 - `MUIR_APP_NAME`: The name of this MUIR application.
 It is used to set cookies and is provided to the middle-tier as server metadata during authentication.
 It may also be used, for example, to establish which usernames are app-specific usernames.
 This can be used in conjunction with the `MUIR_APP_USERS_ONLY` setting to restrict the MarkLogic users considered valid by this middle-tier.
+- `MUIR_SESSION_SECRET`: The [session secret for this application's Express session](https://github.com/expressjs/session#secret).
+For security, it is advisable to set a different secret in each of your deployments and to keep it out of version control (see section on .env\*.local files for one strategy).
 - `MUIR_APP_PORT`: The port this middle-tier will listen on.
 - `MUIR_ML_HOST`: The host on which the MarkLogic REST server with which this server will communicate is available.
 - `MUIR_ML_REST_PORT`: The port on which the MarkLogic REST server with which this server will communicate is available.
+- `MUIR_APP_USERS_ONLY`: An optional setting, instructing this middle-tier application not to authorize any users whose usernames do not being with `MUIR_APP_NAME`.
+This is particularly helpful in a situation where the backend MarkLogic instance has many users, and you do not wish to allow those other users (including administrators) to log into this application.
+During auth calls, this application may inform the front-end of this setting.
-- `MUIR_DISALLOW_UPDATES`: An optional setting, instructing this application not to allow any user to update data.
-During login, this application may also inform the front-end that users are not allowed to update data.
+- `MUIR_DISALLOW_UPDATES`: An optional setting, instructing this middle-tier application not to allow any user to update data.
+During auth calls, this application may inform the front-end of this setting.

 ### `.env` Configuration files